MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sidebandaudio/ni-sidebandaudio-ioctl_sbaud_stream_suspend.md

 ## -description

 This control codes used by an audio driver when cooperating with the Audio class drivers to operate a Sideband connection.
+On transition below KSSTATE_RUN, send **IOCTL_SBAUD_STREAM_SUSPEND**.

 ## -ioctlparameters